riand45/fast-api/README.md

 ## ✨ Features

 - ✅ Full CRUD operations for Books
+- ✅ User authentication and registration
+- ✅ Password hashing with bcrypt
 - ✅ Async/await support with asyncio
 - ✅ PostgreSQL database with asyncpg driver
 - ✅ SQLModel ORM for database operations